 energy charging rate: a means of determining the energy consumption consequence (use of energy credit) associated with charging events.

-NOTE 1: The rate listed above is a charging rate, completely distinct and unrelated to the 'Maximum Energy Consumption Rate' as discussed in 5.1.

 energy credit: a quantity of credit associated with the subscriber that can be used for credit control by the 5G system.

+maximum energy consumption: a policy establishing an upper bound on the quantity of energy consumption by the 5G system in a specific period of time or space, e.g. energy consumption inside a given service area.

-maximum energy credit limit: a policy establishing an upper bound on the quantity of energy used by the 5G system to provide services provided to a specific subscriber.
+maximum energy credit limit: a policy establishing an upper bound on the aggregate quantity of energy consumption by the 5G system to provide services to a specific subscriber, e.g. in kilowatt hours.

+NOTE 1: The term maximum energy credit limit is distinct from 'maximum energy consumption' because the credit limit is a total amount of energy consumed, where maximum energy consumption is a limit to the consumption in a given interval of time.

 carbon emissions: kilograms of equivalent carbon dioxide emitted (kg of CO2 equivalent)